 Another potential risk of CBD is that it can cause drowsiness.
 Therefore, if you’re taking supplements or medications to help you sleep, CBD could enhance these effects even more.
 It’s important to keep this in mind if you’re performing activities that require maximum alertness, such as driving or operating heavy machinery.

-If you’re interested in using CBD oil to help ease your rheumatoid arthritis pain, you may be wondering how much to administer or apply.
+If you’d like to use CBD oil to help ease your arthritis pain, you may be wondering how much to administer or apply.
 However, when talking about proper CBD dosing, it’s important to first understand bioavailability.

 In the case of CBD oil specifically, Medscape shares that while intranasal administration of CBD has a bioavailability of 34 to 46 percent and CBD vaporization has 40 percent bioavailability, “oral CBD is thought to be as low as 6 percent, owing to significant first pass-metabolism.”